How to Choose Your Armor in ESO

 - Heavy Armor – Tanking (PvP and PvE), Magicka PvP, Stamina PvP

 A lot of times players will ask, “Should I wear just one of these armor types or a combination?”
 I highly recommend wearing a combination to get benefit from Undaunted Mettle, a passive from the Undaunted Guild skill line that gives more max health, magicka and stamina based on the number of different gear weights worn.
-Do keep in mind though that you need to make sure you’re wearing 5 of your main armor type to get full benefit from the passives in their respective skill trees, which leaves you 2 pieces left to customize.
-This is how I choose what to do with those pieces:
+While you used to need to wear 5 pieces of your main armor type to get full benefit from the passives, that’s no longer the case!
+However, I still often like to do that, as it allows me to get maximum benefit out of my armor weight of choice while still being able to get the maximum benefit out of Undaunted Mettle.
+This is how I choose what to do with my armor weights:

 - Does your build have high max stats or in need more max stats?
 Wear 5/1/1 (where 5 is your main armor weight)